• Skip to main content

 Downtown Nederland.

 Nederland is one of the smaller towns in Colorado, but it’s also one of the most interesting ones.
 The town began as a trading post between Ute Indians and European settlers during the 1850s, and then shortly after became a mining town.
-Nederland is now known for sports, music, and its absolutely picturesque scenery.
+Nederland is now known for sports, music, and its picturesque scenery.

 Geologically, the whole area of Nederland used to be a valley formed by glaciers.
 The Ute and Arapahoe tribes were the original settlers of the region.
 Because of the relatively flat land with good water access, it became an excellent hunting and settling ground.
-During summers, tribes would travel the high terrain to feed their cattle.
+During summer, tribes would travel the high terrain to feed their cattle.

 By the 1850s, the town had been converted into a popular trading post.
 Though the Nederland area had been settled for quite a while, it wasn’t until 1874 that it was formally incorporated.